 Take a walk around the block anywhere in the vicinity of 3rd of Blair, and you’ll see right away that you’re not in Kansas anymore.
 There are plenty of dispensaries, obviously, but to overemphasize cannabis’ role here would be to sell the Whiteaker short.
 Some of Eugene’s best restaurants, cafes, breweries, and organic grocery stores are right here in the thick of things.

-Ninkasi Brewing is nationally renowned, and Hop Valley Brewing and Oakshire Brewing aren’t half-bad either.
+Ninkasi Brewing is nationally renowned, and Hop Valley Brewing and Oakshire Brewing are also top-notch.
 There’s even a cider brewery: check out Wildcraft Ciderworks.
 Then there’s local standby Sam Bond’s Garage, our absolute favorite Eugene watering hole and music venue.